 Peace Arch Historical State Park is a unique 20-acre day-use park that lies on the boundary between the United States and Canada.
-The 67-foot Peace Arch monument sit on the border of the two nations at the 49th parallel.
-The arch was constructed to commemorate the 100th anniversary of the treaties that were a result of the War of 1812 with Great Britain.
-This was the first structure in the world to celebrate lasting peace, planned and developed in conjunction with the Canadian Peace Arch Provincial Park.
+The Peace Arch monument sits on the border at the 49th parallel.

 The park provides a rentable day-use facility, The American Kitchen.
 Surrounded by thousands of flowers, this building features views of the San Juan islands, Point Roberts, Vancouver Island, Semiahmoo Bay, and the historic Peace Arch on the United States and Canadian border.
 A scenic location for meetings, company picnics, weddings, receptions and reunions, the American Kitchen has an interior capacity of 100 people and a combined grounds rental capacity of 400.